fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 ### Max bin

-To specify the max bin for each chart, you need to provide empty arrays to all the time units which are above your interested time unit (by a natural hierarchy of time).
+To specify the max bin for each chart, you need to provide empty arrays to all the time units which are below your interested time unit (by a natural hierarchy of time).

 Refer the code below:
 [Code snippet]

-The live chart is:
+The live chart looks like ash shown below:

-[Live chart]
+{% embed_ftChart binning-sample-max-bin %}

 ### Min bin